 The report “Leveraging data and partnerships with women’s rights organisations to strengthen girls’ education in emergencies” details experience, findings, and recommendations for a world that is still reeling from the COVID-19 pandemic and with most of our education systems into disarray.
 It re-affirms EM2030’s commitment to recognizing and reinforcing the role of WROs in data production and use in emergencies.
 When decisions are informed by knowledge of grassroots women and girls who understand the real barriers and challenges, they are facing, not only will we begin to shift the power in the EiE ecosystem, but more responsive, tailored and effective solutions will result.

-At the launch event, speakers will discuss and exchange around the findings from the report, in light of national experiences and data from Burkina Faso and Kenya.
-It will address some of the challenges of linking humanitarian and development stakeholders through existing emergency systems that influence decision making.
-It will also be an opportunity to engage with the key role WRO’s play as frontline actors to collect, analyse, and use quality data to advocate for better policies for girls’ education in emergencies and the importance of making their voices heard in decision-making processes and spaces to ensure education systems are gender sensitive, and girls’ right to education is realized.
+At the launch event, speakers discussed and exchanged around the findings from the report, in light of national experiences and data from Burkina Faso and Kenya.
+It addressed some of the challenges of linking humanitarian and development stakeholders through existing emergency systems that influence decision making.
+It was also an opportunity to engage with the key role WRO’s play as frontline actors to collect, analyse, and use quality data to advocate for better policies for girls’ education in emergencies and the importance of making their voices heard in decision-making processes and spaces to ensure education systems are gender sensitive, and girls’ right to education is realized.